 The birth of my first child - at home, in Sydney in 1981 - led me into both maternity consumer activism and perinatal epidemiology.
 It all went from local to national then international, and from maternity/perinatal to health generally pretty quickly.
 And when I first started communicating health information on the internet in the early 1990s, it was love at first sight!

 Now I've been analyzing and communicating the results of trials and systematic reviews for more than two decades.
-The validity of systematic reviews is now the subject of my PhD-in-progress.
+Ways that shifting evidence affects the validity of systematic reviews was the subject of my PhD (awarded 2020).

 I'm on Twitter: @hildabast

 More on how I got from there to here

 I've had the honor of leading these health consumer groups:

 - In maternity care, Homebirth Australia (1986-1992) and Maternity Alliance (1989-1993)